 So the Supreme Court's gotten in on the act.

-And this gives it the improvoder of truth, of course, because too many idiots in this country look at the Supreme Court as the final authority on the arbitration of political arguments and now science.
+And this gives it the impromotor of truth, of course, because too many idiots in this country look at the Supreme Court as the final authority on the arbitration of political arguments and now science.

 Meanwhile, a retired Arctic research director has slammed global warming.

-His uh his name is Dr. Sum Ichi Akosofu.
+His name is Dr. Sium Ichi Akosofu.

 He's the former director of the University of Alaska Fairbanks International Arctic Research Center.

-And in the Anchorage Daily News on Sunday, he said if you look back far enough, we got a bunch of data that show that warming has gone on from the 1600s with an almost linear increase to the present.
+And in the Anchorage Daily News on Sunday, he said, if you look back far enough, we got a bunch of data that show that warming has gone on from the 1600s with an almost linear increase to the present.

 He showed ice core data from the Russian Arctic that shows warming started in the early 1700s.

-Temperature records from England showing the same trend back to 1660, and ice breakup dates at Tallinn, Estonia, that show a general warming since the year 1500.
+And ice breakup dates at Tallinn, Estonia, that show a general warming since the year 1500.

-It's never gotten warm, it's never heated up, ice flows have never broken up, ice has never melted, all these things are happening for the first time because most people haven't the slightest idea of the complexity of the climate, primarily because they were never taught about it.
+All these things are happening for the first time because most people haven't the slightest idea of the complexity of the climate, primarily because they were never taught about it in basic science in high school or even college.

 Everybody who buys into this thinks not only is it worse than it's ever been, but they buy the silly notion that they are responsible for it.